 Off white free flowing powder that turns red when exposed to sunlight.

-Photochromic Pigments react to changes in light levels and are activated by Sunlight.
-Photochromic pigments will not fade in UV light, as they are dependent on UV for activation.
+Photochromatic Pigments react to changes in light levels and are activated by Sunlight.
+Photochromatic pigments will not fade in UV light, as they are dependent on UV for activation.
 You will not see a color change with indoor lighting only UV (Sunlight).
 They have several industrial applications such as graphic art, plastics, invisible inks and paints.

-Photochromic Dyes can be extruded, injection molded, cast or dissolved into an ink.
-Photochromic dyes can be used in various paints, inks and plastics (PVC, PVB, PP, CAB, EVA, urethanes and acrylics).
+Photochromatic Dyes can be extruded, injection molded, cast or dissolved into an ink.
+Photochromatic dyes can be used in various paints, inks and plastics (PVC, PVB, PP, CAB, EVA, urethanes and acrylics).
 The dyes are soluble in most organic solvents.